DurhamRegion

 A public service experience that feels easier to trust.

-The Durham Region work brings hierarchy, accessibility, responsive consistency, and task-first navigation into one calmer 311 experience.
+The Durham Region work brings hierarchy, accessibility, responsive consistency, and task-first navigation into one more usable 311 experience.